codebar/tutorials/sql/lesson1/tutorial.md

 We'll do this now, to search for customers by area of the UK.

 For instance, when viewing our customers, perhaps we'd like those who've come all the way from Scotland.
-We achieve using **where** with **comparison operators**.
+We achieve this by using **where** with **comparison operators**.

 Here's an example to find the customers who live in Scotland: